olavea/POW/content/index/index.md

 sections:
   - title: Take charge of your menstrual cycle!
-    subtitle: Get to know your cycle, using your own words without worrying that the data will end up in the hands of Facebook.
+    subtitle: Get to know your cycle, using your own words, without worrying that the data will end up in the hands of Facebook and the likes.
     cta:
       path: /signup
       label: Get started